dCache/dcache-book2/config-chimera.md

 COMMUNICATING WITH CHIMERA
 ==========================

 Many configuration parameters of Chimera and the application specific meta data is accessed by reading, writing, or creating files of the form .(<command>)(<para>).
-For example, the following prints the ChimeraID of the file /data/some/dir/file.dat:
+For example, the following prints the ChimeraID of the file **/data/some/dir/file.dat**:

      [user] $ cat /data/any/sub/directory/'.(id)(file.dat)'
      0004000000000000002320B8 [user] $

-From the point of view of the NFS protocol, the file .(id)(file.dat) in the directory /data/some/dir/ is read.
-However, Chimera interprets it as the command id with the parameter file.dat executed in the directory /data/some/dir/.
+From the point of view of the `NFS` protocol, the file **.(id)(file.dat)** in the directory **/data/some/dir/** is read.
+However, Chimera interprets it as the command id with the parameter file.dat executed in the directory **/data/some/dir/**.
 The quotes are important, because the shell would otherwise try to interpret the parentheses.

 Some of these command files have a second parameter in a third pair of parentheses.
 Note, that files of the form .(<command>)(<para>) are not really files.
-They are not shown when listing directories with ls.
-However, the command files are listed when they appear in the argument list of ls as in
+They are not shown when listing directories with `ls`.
+However, the command files are listed when they appear in the argument list of `ls` as in

      [user] $ ls -l '.(tag)(sGroup)'
      -rw-r--r-- 11 root root 7 Aug 6 2010 .(tag)(sGroup)